rust-lang/crates-build-env/README.md

-If your crate fails to build on one of the services that uses this Docker image, please either open an issue with the name of the packages you need or send a pull request that adds the packages to `packages.txt`.
+If your crate fails to build on one of the services that uses this Docker image, please either open an issue with the name of the packages you need or send a pull request that adds the packages to `packages.txt` or `packages-backports.txt` (if the package is in the `stretch-backports` suite).

 ## Using the Docker image